 Every now and then, he’d press my grandmother’s buttons with flippant blasphemy, playfully denying the importance or significance of religious ideas or symbols.
 He never showed any interest in religion, except in these moments.
 He attended evangelical services with my grandmother until his health failed him, but he didn’t do it for himself.

 If there is one word for how his politics worked, that word is “Cuban.”
 My grandfather’s holdings were expropriated during the Cuban Revolution.
 He participated in anti-Communist operations in Cuba.
 The American betrayal at the Bay of Pigs was personal, and he was arrested that day.
 He didn’t like to talk about what happened then.
-If the experiences of other Cuban prisoners are any indication, there is a good reason for that silence.
-It left him determined to escape and bring his only son and then-wife across the Straits of Florida.
+It left him determined to leave and bring his only son and then-wife across the Straits of Florida.
 It made him an ardent, passionate anti-communist for the rest of his life, regarding politicians as “basically Communist” for supporting such determinedly centrist measures as the Affordable Care Act.
 I am aware of no such antipathy for the actually-socialist Medicare from which he benefited in his late years, but that’s the Cuban talking: take care of yourself, take care of your people, and everything else is a distraction.
 He might never have forgiven me for how I vote, but he’d love how insistently I do it.

 It was a minor scandal when he began living with my grandmother.
 He’d lived with a different grandmother before, the one who birthed my father, but through long association via my parents he fell in love with my mother’s mother, too.
 They lived together for the last ten years of his life, too old to care about their oddness, uniting the two families more deeply than my parents’ marriage ever could.